 - How efficiently goods move through the supply chain to their final destination

 - How much the company is absorbing in lost, stolen, or damaged product

 - General public perception of your products and services.

 After you carefully examine your current practices and figure out where there are opportunities for improvement, you can start looking for innovative ways to optimize your supply chain operations.

 How Can You Be Innovative When it Comes to Your Supply Chain?

 One of the best ways you get moving on supply chain innovation is to be open-minded when it comes to new technologies.
 Technologies like blockchain, automation, and IoT are revolutionizing supply chain management.
 If you haven’t started thinking about ways to leverage them yet, now is the time to start.

 Thanks to IoT, the amount of data currently available to you and your organization to analyze is gargantuan.
-All of this data comes together to help you understand your customers, competitors, overall industry and purchasing trends, and so on.
+All of this data comes together to help you understand your customers, competitors, overall industry, and so on.
 This knowledge will ultimately be instrumental in helping you craft your future business strategies, so when it comes to supply chain innovation, the power of big data cannot be ignored.